 With the aim to bolster the government’s efforts in updating its economic model and social programmes, WFP is currently implementing its first Country Programme for Cuba, covering the period 2015-2018.
 The objective is to strengthen the social protection safety nets for the vulnerable population making them more efficient and sustainable by fostering links with the agricultural production system and increasing preparedness and resilience towards natural disasters.
 Hence, the Country Programme comprises three interlinked components: i) support food security and nutrition-related social protection programmes; ii) strengthen links between social protection systems and agricultural value chains; and iii) increase community resilience, disaster risk management and climate change adaptation capacities at the local level.

-- Must be a McGill full-time undergraduate or graduate student in the Faculty of Agricultural and Environmental Sciences, returning to their current registered faculty in fall 2018.
+- Must be a McGill full-time undergraduate or graduate student returning to their current registered faculty in fall 2019.

 - Must possess language proficiency in English and Spanish.

 The host organization is currently recruiting one McGill intern for summer 2019.

 Download the internship posting: United Nations World Food Programme, Cuba - Summer 2019 [.pdf]

 Carefully read application instructions before submitting your documents.
 Completed applications should be submitted via email to ion [at] mcgill.ca

 Please note: If you are applying to a second degree at McGill and waiting for a response, you must hold a confirmation of acceptance by the application deadline and include it with your application material.

 APPLICATION DEADLINE: Monday, January 14, 2019, 12 PM (noon) EST - Late applications will not be accepted.